gregsaun/bear_extruder_and_x_axis/README.md

 ## Features

+Here is a list of improved features over stock Prusa extruder.

 ### Already implemented

-1. Extruder motor is closer by 5mm to X rods to avoid vibration
+1. Extruder motor is closer by 4.5mm to X rods to avoid vibration
-1. Extruder is lighter
+1. Lighter
+1. X ends and extruder are much stronger
 1. Perfect filament path (check [this issue](https://github.com/prusa3d/Original-Prusa-i3/issues/51))
+1. Reduce inconsistent extrusion :
+   * Perfect filament path
+   * Stiffer
+   * As an option: use bearing instead of Bondtech "idler" gear to reduce gear meshing issue.
+See [optional parts](optional_parts/)
+   * Hotend cooling improved (even better than Prusa MK3 R3 parts)
-1. Self-centring of motor to get a perfect position of Bondtech drive gear
+   * Self-centring of extruder motor
-1. Ventilation of hotend sink as been highly improved
+1. Easier to maintain :
+   * No need to disconnect cables from RAMBo to disassemble the extruder or access the belt
+   * No zip ties needed for X carriage bearings
+   * Less screws
-1. Perfect belt alignment (top and bottom of belts are parallel)
+1. Perfect belt alignment
-1. X ends have been beefed up
-1. X motor is closer to X axis rods to reduce vibration
+1. Belt path closer to top smooth rod to reduce vibration
-1. New tensioning system that keeps the belt perfectly aligned no matter the adjustment
-1. Use shaft for x-end idler bearing (instead of screw) and dual bearing 16T idler
-1. Easier to remove extruder for maintenance (changing the PTFE tube for example)
 1. Include a tool to insert Z bearing easily
 1. Open source by providing STL and Autodesk Fusion 360 files

 ### Ongoing

-1. Try to make x-carriage-cover easier to use during maintenance
+1. Try to move motor even closer
 1. Create MK3 and MK2s version
-1. Use a shorter PTFE tube to improve flexible filament extrusion
 1. Provide STEP files